axetroy/bin2/README.md

 It is mainly aimed at Golang, of course other types are also available.

-> I am tired of writing how to install for so many CLI.
+> I am tired of writing installation guide for so many cli.
+>
+> I am trying to use this tool to solve it all at once

 WIP: